 I may receive commissions from purchases made through links in this article.
 Full Disclosure

 It should come as no surprise that I have a thing for sugar scrubs.
-I’ve got quite a few sugar scrub recipes on the blog already (lemon sugar scrub, coffee sugar scrub, charcoal sugar scrub…) and I’m even putting together an epic list of 52 natural sugar scrubs so that you could have a new sugar scrub each week of the year!
+I’ve got quite a few sugar scrub recipes on the blog already (lemon sugar scrub, coffee sugar scrub, charcoal sugar scrub…) and I’ve even put together an epic list of 52 natural sugar scrubs so that you could have a new sugar scrub each week of the year!

 So yes, I’m a sugar scrub addict… I’ve got THREE sitting in my bathroom as of this moment!
 Some might think that’s obsessive (and it probably is) but hey, I’ve got variety and they all cost me pennies to make!
 Which is one of the reasons why I love sugar scrubs!